Get exclusive member benefits & effect social change. Join Today

 According to the FDA, the following ingredients are legally prohibited in cosmetics:

-Choosing healthy makeup also means opting for packaging that's safe for you and healthy for the earth.
-Airless packaging, for example, creates an environment in which many bacteria can't reproduce.
+Choosing healthy makeup also means opting for packaging that’s safe for you and healthy for the earth.
 Jars with open mouths can become contaminated with bacteria.
-Pumps with one-way valves, however, keep air from entering the opened package and make contamination more difficult.
+Airless packaging, which doesn’t allow bacteria to reproduce, is preferred.
+Pumps with one-way valves can keep air from entering the opened package, making contamination more difficult.
 Careful manufacturing processes keep the product sterile as it enters the bottle or jar.

 Written by: the Healthline Editorial Team

 Medically reviewed on: Jun 06, 2016: Peggy Pletcher, MS, RD, LD, CDE

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.

 Enter its color and shape information, and this tool helps you identify it.
 Go.

 Find information on drug interactions, side effects, and more.
 Go.

 From companies that meet the high standards of service and quality set by AARP.